diabloblanko/opendots/README.md

 # opendots
-Dotfiles for XTerm, XMonad and neofetch.
+Dotfiles for ViM, BSPWM, SXHKD and Polybar